bodhichristian/AskAI/README.md

 AskAI provides an approachable, native to iOS experience for interfacing with ChatGPT, and saving chats for later.
 It's written with almost entirely SwiftUI, and uses MVVM architecture.

 <b> Getting Started </b>
 * To receive responses from ChatGPT, you'll need an API key from OpenAI.
-Otherwise, the app will have full functionality, minus receiveing responses from ChatGPT.
 Keys are available for free at https://openai.com/api/
 * API key can be added in AskAI/Views/ChatView/ViewModels/ChatViewModel.swift

 <b> HomeView </b>